Skip to content

 Purchase of a sports club

-• Manchester City: The world-famous club is largely owned by the Abu Dhabi United Group Investment & Development Limited, as well as the China Media Capital Football Holdings Limited.
+• Manchester City: The world-famous club is owned in large part by the Abu Dhabi United Group Investment & Development Limited, as well as the China Media Capital Football Holdings Limited.
 Played in the Etihad Stadium, named after the national airline of the United Arab Emirates.

-• Paris St. Germain: The French series champion is owned by the company Qatar Sports Investments around President Nasser Al-Khelaifi, who now enjoys great influence in world soccer.
+• Paris St. Germain: The French series champion belongs to the company Qatar Sports Investments around President Nasser Al-Khelaifi, who now enjoys great influence in world soccer.
 The airline Qatar Airways also adorns the club's jerseys.
-Players such as Kilian Mbappé and Neymar were signed for around 400 million euros.
+Players like Kilian Mbappé and Neymar were signed for around 400 million euros.

 Sponsorship of a sports team

-• FC Bayern Munich: Since July 2018, the Qatar Airways logo has adorned FC Bayern's jersey sleeves and bench replacements, for example.
+• FC Bayern Munich: Since July 2018, for example, the Qatar Airways logo has adorned the jersey sleeve or the spare benches of FC Bayern.
 But public pressure is growing.
 Not least because many club members despise the human rights situation in Qatar and are urging the club to take action.

-• Paris St. Germain: The French club is not only Qatari owned, but is also supported by Qatar Airways sponsored.
+• Paris St. Germain: The French club is not only owned by Qatar, but also by Qatar Airways sponsored.

 • FC Barcelona: The airline also adorned the jerseys of FC Barcelona players.